Why Visit Tibet in Winter?

 3. Hotels and chartered cars have greatly reduced prices.
 According to local laws, the hotel chartered price shall not be higher than 50% of the peak season price.

 4. Less crowded.
-There're fewer travelers in Tibet, so you can take your desired photos, enjoy a quiet afternoon with a cup of coffee at Barkhor Street, enjoy Potala Pace for its splendor slowly(there's a visit time limit in peak tourist time)
+There're fewer travelers in Tibet, so you can take your desired photos, enjoy a quiet afternoon with a cup of coffee at Barkhor Street, and appreciate Potala Pace for its splendor slowly(there's a visit time limit during peak tourist time)

 Therefore, touring Tibet in winter will save hundreds of dollars.
 You only need to spend half of the money in the peak season to enjoy the same journey as in the peak season, which is extremely cost-effective!